A British company has claimed it will unveil the smartest augmented-reality helmet yet in London in September 2019.

 It will have ECE.22, TUV and DOT certification and Adam anticipates offering the first generation helmet at below the £1000 (about $A1880, $US1300, €1175).

 The first generation will be made from polycarbonate shell with an eps inner moulded to accommodate spectacles.
+It weighs about 1.7kg and a coming carbonfibre version will obviously be lighter.

 The visor is photochromic which means it changes tint with ambient light.
 It will have a built-in GPS, voice activation and voice prompts.